ipastusi/memuse/README.md

 exiting...
 ```

-## Troubleshooting
+## Deep dive

-Below error messages indicate memory allocation or locking failed:

-- `memory allocation error`
-    - Check if there is enough free memory available.
-    - Consider using `-p` option.
+If execution fails with `memory allocation error`, make sure there is enough free memory available, check reported `errno` or consider using `-p` option.

-    - Check `errno`.
-- `memory locking error`
-    - Check the maximum number of bytes of memory that may be locked into RAM.
-This is something Memuse will report, although you can also use `ulimit -l`.
+If execution fails with `memory locking error`, check the maximum number of bytes of memory that may be locked into RAM.
+This is something Memuse will report,
-    - Check if there is enough free memory available.
-    - Consider using `-p` option.
-    - Check `errno`.
+although you can also use `ulimit -l`.
+Memory locking is relevant if the host is configured to use swap.
+If your host doesn't have swap enabled, like e.g. the
+majority of Kubernetes nodes, locking is not necessary to keep the allocated memory in RAM.
+In such case if you disable memory locking, you don't need to worry
+about memory locking limits.